useState Hook: State Management in React Explained

 import { useState } from 'react';

-Step 2: Declare the State Variable
+Step 2: Declare a State Variable

 function MyComponent() {